Ijadpanahsaravi/Aspergillus_GBIF_Analysis/README.md

 The dataset includes a total of **92,116** registered *Aspergillus* records, with **517** distinct species identified.
 Additionally, **13693** records were identified only at the **genus level** (*Aspergillus sp.*) and excluded from the plot to focus on identified species.

 The most abundant species include *Aspergillus niger*, *Aspergillus flavus*, and *Aspergillus fumigatus*, among others.
-The plot only includes species with **more than 1000 occurrences**.

 ## 📥 Dataset Source